 What is an NGO?

-An NGO, or non-governmental organization, is a non-profit organization that operates independently of any government.
-The term and business type was created in 1945, with the inception of the United Nations and its need to differentiate intergovernmental specialized agencies from private organizations.
-Today, the U.N. considers NGOs to be a subset of civil society organizations (CSOs) — which are “voluntary organizations with governance and direction coming from citizens or constituency members, without significant government-controlled participation or representation.”
+An NGO, or non-governmental organization, is a nonprofit organization that operates independently of any government.
+The term and categorization was created in 1945, with the inception of the United Nations and its need to differentiate intergovernmental specialized agencies from private organizations.

 NGOs are typically created by individuals or groups with a common interest or goal, such as addressing social, environmental or humanitarian issues.
-They often work to advocate for specific causes, provide needed services, conduct research and raise awareness about issues.
-The scope of NGOs will vary wildly, from local grass-roots community organizations to national and international NGOs.
+They often work to advocate for specific causes, provide essential services, conduct research and raise awareness about societal issues.
+The scope of NGOs varies wildly, from local grass-roots community groups to national and global organizations.
 The World Bank defines two categories of NGOs:

 - Operational NGOs design and implement development-related projects.